Intracranial calcifications are common in certain locations and often do not lead to any clinical concern. These could be grouped in:

 - vascular malformation

 In these cases it is also important to exclude normal calcifications.
+For a full list of causes see supplementary material in reference 3.

 - 1. Reeder Maurice Merrick and Benjamin Felson.
 Reeder and Felson's gamuts in radiology.
 Springer, 2003.
 ISBN: 0387955887, 9780387955889.